reidgs/TerraBot/README.md

 ## ROS Communication ##

+In order to get your code working with the ROS messaging system, follow the tutorial on the ROS website [here](https://wiki.ros.org/ROS/Tutorials).
+Please read/skim the tutorials concerning ROS communication (Nodes, Topics, Publishers + Subscribers) to gain a general understanding of ROS.
+You may find the other tutorials there helpful as well.

 The TerraBot consists of three ROS *nodes* or processes, one for the arduino communication with the raw data, one hardware feed for publishing the clean data and listening for actuation commands, and one that you will write for your agent.